Genetic Testing of Embryos: Preimplantation Genetic Testing (PGT)

-- Are you or your partner carriers of a specific genetic disorder (i.e. cystic fibrosis, sickle cell disease, Fragile X syndrome, or any other genetic disorder)?
+- Are you or your partner carriers of a specific genetic disorder (i.e. cystic fibrosis, sickle cell disease, fragile X syndrome, or other disorder)?

 - Do you have a long history of unexplained infertility?

-Is PGD Safe?
+Is PGT Safe?
 What are the risks to the resulting child?

 Yes.
-Data from many years of PGD and thousands of live births have shown no reported increase in congenital abnormalities over the general population risk (3-5%).
-We believe that the reason for this is that the embryo biopsy in PGD is performed very early in the embryo’s development, when the cells are still all identical and each cell is capable of becoming any part of a baby.
-Therefore, removal of a few of the cells does not alter the ability of that embryo to develop into a complete, normal pregnancy.
-Despite these encouraging results, it is important to emphasize that PGD is still a relatively new procedure, and long-term follow-up of these children is needed to assure the procedure’s overall safety.
+Data from many years of PGT and thousands of live births have shown no reported increase in congenital abnormalities over that seen in the general population.
+Despite these encouraging results, it is important to emphasize that PGT is a still a relatively-new procedure, and long-term follow-up of these children is needed to assure the procedure's overall safety.

-Clinical misdiagnosis, in which an abnormal embryo thought to be normal is transferred, or a normal embryo thought to be abnormal is discarded, is a risk.
+Clinical misdiagnosis, in which a genetically-abnormal embryo thought to be normal is transferred or a genetically-normal embryo thought to be abnormal is discarded, is a risk.
 Depending on the particular situation, misdiagnoses are believed to occur in about 5-10% of embryos.
 There is also a small risk that a cell will be non-analyzable or only partially-analyzable.
-Embryos that have no PGD result may be transferred if they demonstrate normal development, but the benefits of PGD will not apply.
-In addition, PGD cannot detect abnormalities of chromosomes or genes which are not specifically included in the test, nor can it detect abnormalities if they occur in only some of the cells of the embryo (mosaicism).
-It is highly recommended that traditional prenatal diagnosis in the form of chorionic villous sampling (CVS) or amniocentesis is performed if a pregnancy is established after PGD.
+Embryos that have no PGT results may be transferred if they demonstrate normal development, but the benefits of PGT will not apply.
+In addition, PGT cannot detect abnormalities of chromosomes or genes which are not specifically included in the test, nor can it detect abnormalities if they occur in only some of the cells of the embryo (mosaicism).
+It is highly recommended that traditional prenatal diagnosis in the form of chorionic villus sampling (CVS) or amniocentesis is considered if a pregnancy is established after PGT.

-PGD is a highly technical procedure, requiring a high level of expertise by laboratory personnel performing each step of the procedure.
+PGT is a highly technical procedure, requiring a high level or expertise by laboratory personnel performing each step of the procedure.
 At RBA, embryologists performing the biopsy and fixation procedures have extensive experience in micromanipulation and cytogenetic techniques, and the embryo damage rate is minimal (<1%).
 In the rare cases that an embryo is damaged, it can be identified right away by viewing it under a microscope, and would not be selected for transfer.
 There is some evidence that embryo biopsy may slightly reduce the chance for pregnancy implantation.
-The amount of reduction is unclear and RBA has had close to a thousand successful pregnancies result from embryos in which PGD was used.
+The amount of reduction is unclear and RBA has had over a thousand pregnancies resulted from embryos in which PGT was used.

 What happens if there are healthy embryos that are not used?